- Apply to UW

 The study of the processes (both inorganic and microbially mediated) that control the chemical composition of surface and ground waters.
 We have an active program tracing water-rock interaction using stable isotopes of Sr and Pb.
 We are participating in research related to geologic sequestration of CO2 released by burning of fossil fuels.
 Other active research deals with the fundamental chemical processes that occur at mineral surfaces during water-rock interaction - adsorption, catalysis, kinetics of growth and dissolution, and electron transfer.
-Applications of this work include processes that control the movement of metals released by mining and other human activities, the long-term storage of radioactive waste, processes that control the concentration of CO2 in the atmosphere, and the chemical means by which microorganisms interact with minerals.
+Applications of this work include processes that control the movement of metals released by mining and other human activities, the long-term storage of radioactive waste, processes that control the concentration of CO2 in the atmosphere, the cycling of biogeochemically important elements, and the chemical means by which microorganisms interact with minerals.

 The study of the movement of water through the Earth system, its impact on geologic processes and the affect of water quantity and quality on human activities.
 Geohydrologists investigate water on the Earth's surface such as in wetlands or streams.
 In addition, they deal with water in the subsurface.
 Groundwater quality, quantity and movement are all geohydrological concerns of immense societial importance.